Listen to this article:

 You can determine whether or not your child has eczema by looking for patches of dry, itchy skin.
 If they're present, your child may have the condition.

 If your child falls into the first category, you should talk with your child's pediatrician about peanut butter for babies.
 They may want to test your child for a peanut allergy before introducing them to the potential allergen.
-They may also want to introduce the food while the child is in the office where they can get medical intervention if necessary.
+They may also want to introduce the food while the child is in the office where they can get medical intervention at first signs of an allergic reaction if necessary.

 If you have concerns about your child's well-being, you should always refer to your pediatrician.
 Most of these healthcare providers would be happy to let you introduce peanut products while you and your child are in the office.